top of page

 4. Kyoto Station

-Kyoto Station will provide the most convenient access for arrivals and departures.
-An important point, however, is to ensure you pick a property that's north of the station, not south.
-South of Kyoto Station is significantly more inconvenient as all the nice restaurants, bars, busses, and attractions are on the opposite side, and travelling from one side to the other is a surprisingly laborious task.
+Kyoto Station will provide the most convenient access for arrivals, departures, and day trips to Osaka and Nara.
+An important point, however, is to ensure you select a property that's north of the station, not south.
+South of Kyoto Station is significantly more inconvenient, all the nice restaurants, bars, buses, and attractions are on the opposite side, and travelling from one side to the other is a surprisingly laborious task.

-All the other locations we've mentioned require an additional train or taxi once you arrive in Kyoto, so booking accommodation here can be super nice if you're tired from travelling.
+All the other locations we've mentioned on this list require an additional train or taxi once you arrive at Kyoto Station, so booking accommodation here can be super nice if you're tired from travelling and have a lot of luggage.

-Compared to the other locations we've mentioned, there are no standout attractions within walking distance of Kyoto Station, but that's not a problem as you can easily catch a train to most areas including:
+Compared to the other locations we've mentioned, there are no standout attractions within walking distance of Kyoto Station, but that's not a problem as you can easily catch a 5-15 minute train to most areas, including:

 ─ Arashiyama